hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

             "type": "tabs"
           },
           "children": [
-            // Create an interfaceContainerBlock to group all components on the sensor page.
+            // Create an InterfaceContainerBlock to group all components on the sensor page.
             {
-              "blockType": "interfaceContainerBlock",
+              "blockType": "InterfaceContainerBlock",
               "tag": "sensors_page",
               "defaultActive": true,
               "permissions": [